patrickwide/newsflash/README.md

-Sure, here's an updated `README.md` file for the News App with additional features:

 # News App

 A React-based web application that allows you to view, search, filter, bookmark, save, comment on, and share news articles from various sources.